bloodymage/ansible-collection-autonomy/README.md

 Other names that feel appropriate: Sovereign, Self-Hosted, are either already in use, or while they clearly indicate what this project is, don't quite capture the spirit behind this project.

 That said, "Rebel dream" doesn't quite feel right either.
+Looking for a new name: See issue [#238](https://github.com/bloodymage/ansible-collection-rebeldream/issues/238), feel free to comment.

 ## Installation
 ### Ansible Galaxy